masato1122/Examples_QE/examples/band_structure2/README.md

 If you want, you can download UPF files of other elements from https://www.materialscloud.org/discover/sssp/table/efficiency.

-2. Take a look a python script.
+2. Take a look at python scripts

-Python scripts generating input scripts for this example are prepared in ``../tools``.
+Python scripts generating input scripts for QE are prepared in ``../tools``.

 ```
 $ ls ../tools